top of page

 Mindfulness-Based Art Therapy

-As Brach (2025) describes, her teachings blend Western psychology and Eastern spirituality, cultivating mindful attention to our inner life and compassionate engagement with the world.
-This approach embodies what she calls "radical compassion" which is similar to (but not the same as) the principle of "radical acceptance" supported in Dialectical Behaviour Therapy (DBT).
-Radical acceptance is to acknowledge reality and accept it as it is, while radical compassion is the active, tender response to that acceptance, for yourself and others.
-Radical compassion and radically acceptance are interconnected and work together.
+Tara Brach (2025), an American clinical psychologist and teacher of mindfulness, blends Western psychology and Eastern spirituality in an approach she calls "radical compassion".
+"Radical compassion" at first glance sounds similar to the principle of "radical acceptance" supported in Dialectical Behaviour Therapy (DBT).
+However, radical acceptance in DBT asks us to acknowledge reality and accept it as it is, while radical compassion is the tender response to that acceptance, for yourself and others.
+Radical compassion and radical acceptance in this way can be seen as interconnected.

 "Dialectical behaviour therapy (DBT) is an evidence-based model of therapy that helps people learn and use new skills and strategies so that they build lives they feel are worth living" (CAMH, 2025).